 GeneCards Summary for CKMT2 Gene

 CKMT2 (Creatine Kinase, Mitochondrial 2) is a Protein Coding gene.
-Diseases associated with CKMT2 include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
+Diseases associated with CKMT2 include Mitochondrial Myopathy and Prostate Rhabdomyosarcoma.
 Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
-An important paralog of this gene is CKMT1A.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
+An important paralog of this gene is CKMT1B.

 UniProtKB/Swiss-Prot for CKMT2 Gene